 To Sum It Up: brilliant.

-.
+The Selection: Eleven by Sandra Cisneros – you can read it here.
 My Diamonds deck is poetry/essays and stories from an online source.
 The story is also in a collection of shorts by Cisneros ‘Woman Hollering Creek: and Other Stories’

 ‘Only today I wish I didn’t have only eleven years rattling inside me like pennies in a tin Band-Aid box.’